Board of Chiropractic Examiners

 online?

-A - No. The Board staff will verify the information on the telephone.
-If you need an official verification document, there is a $20.00 fee for each individual verification.
+A - Yes.
+You may verify a massage license or massage registration online at the following site: https://mdbnc.dhmh.md.gov/chiroverification/default .aspx Additionally, the Board staff can verify the information on the telephone.
+If you need an official verification document, there is a $35.00 fee for each individual verification.

 4. Q - After I am certified/registered, can I solicit for business by direct mail without restrictions?